-Noise from neighbours is a common source of disturbance which can cause upset.
-The main problems are barking dogs, loud music or TV, shouting, banging doors and DIY activities.
-Remember, no house or flat is totally soundproof, so everyone should expect a certain degree of noise from neighbours.
+Noise from neighbours is a common source of disturbance and it can be very upsetting.
+The main problems are caused by barking dogs, loud music or TV, shouting, banging doors and DIY activities.
+Remember, no house or flat is totally soundproof, so everyone can expect a certain degree of noise from neighbours.
 If you are being disturbed by noise from neighbours it may be because:

 What can I do?

-If this doesn't work and the property is privately owned or belongs to a housing association property or rent privately it may be worth discussing the problem with their landlord or managing agent.
-Most tenancy conditions include requirements that tenants do not cause a disturbance to neighbours.
-The landlord may be prepared to act if serious disturbance is being caused.
+If your neighbours are living in a housing association property or rent privately it may be worth discussing the problem with their landlord or managing agent.
+Most tenancy conditions include a requirement that tenants do not cause a disturbance to neighbours.
+The landlord may be prepared to take action if serious disturbance is being caused.

-Under the Environmental Protection Act 1990, (as amended), Local Authorities have powers to deal with defined statutory noise nuisances.
-However, the Act is specific about what does and does not constitute a statutory nuisance.
-The noise must come from private land or property, or be generated by vehicles, machinery or equipment in the street.
+Under Section 79 of the Environmental Protection Act 1990, (as amended), Local Authorities have powers to deal with defined statutory noise nuisances.
+However, the Act is very specific about what does and does not constitute a noise nuisance.
+The noise must be coming from private land or property, or be generated by vehicles, machinery or equipment in the street.
 These powers apply not only in order to control existing noise but also noise that is expected to occur or recur.

 What is a Statutory Nuisance?

-This is difficult to define but could be described as unreasonable interference with the enjoyment of your property.
+This cannot be easily defined but could be described as an unreasonable interference with the enjoyment of your property.
 It must occur regularly and continue for a period of time that makes it unreasonable.

 The following are unlikely to be a statutory nuisance:

-Under the EPA the Council has no control over
+The Council has no control over the following:

-Each case is judged on its merits, taking the following into consideration
+Each case will be judged on its merits.
+The following factors will be taken into consideration:

-Whether it is socially acceptable (e.g. bonfire night or church bells during the day)
+- Whether it is socially acceptable (e.g. bonfire night or church bells)

-The investigating officer, not the complainant, makes the decision on whether noise is a statutory nuisance.
+The investigating officer, not the complainant, will make the decision on whether noise is a statutory nuisance.
 Case law requires us to act as the ‘ordinary reasonable person’ when reaching a decision.
-We cannot, therefore, take into account those who have a different or higher expectation of peace, e.g. shift workers or people who are studying or ill.
+We cannot, therefore, take into account those who have a different or higher expectation of peace.
+These include shift workers, or people who are studying, or who are ill.